 What Is Syncope?

 Syncope is also known as fainting or a blackout.
-It's an abrupt and short-term loss of consciousness.
+It's an abrupt and short-term loss of consciousness and motor tone.
 It's often caused by a sudden drop in blood flow to the brain or a lack of oxygen to the brain.
 It's then followed by complete and often rapid spontaneous recovery.

 |The heart pumps blood nonstop to the brain and the rest of the body.